scott-griffiths/bitstring/doc/bits.rst

 ^^^^^^^^^^^^^^^^^
     .. note::

         The ``bfloat`` properties are specialised representations mainly used in machine learning.
 They are essentially the first half of the IEEE 32-bit floats, so have the same range but with less accuracy.
 If you don't know what a bfloat is then you almost certainly want to use the ``float`` properties instead.
+See :ref:`Exotic floats` for more information.

     .. attribute:: Bits.bfloat
     .. attribute:: Bits.bfloatbe